KILTprotocol/portablegabi-tutorial/src/2_attestation.md

 # Attestation

 During the attestation, the attester first signs a claim.
-Then, they send the signature over to the claimer who builds their credential using the claim and the signature.
+Then, they send the signature over to the claimer who builds their credential using the claim and the attester's signature.

 ```mermaid
 sequenceDiagram